nss-day-cohort-51/Kandy-Korner/chapters/Kandy_locations.md

 ## Location Components

-Create a directory to hold all of your files for locations, and then create a provider module, a list module, and a single item module.
+Create a directory to hold all of your files for locations, and then create a data module, a list component, and a single item component.

-Using the Context hook in your location list module, get the array of locations from the provider.
-Make sure your location list component is a child of the provider in the **`KandyKorner`** component.
+Use the `useEffect` and `useState` hooks in the location list component, get the array of locations from the API.
 All of this will be nearly identical to Kennels.

 Here are the properties for a location.